It is pitch dark. You are likely to be eaten by a Grue.

 You find a Zork.

 In 1979, after extensive refinements and bug testing, and sporting a 600-word parser vocabulary, Zork I is deemed finished.
 Despite all the effort to squeeze Zork into the confines of the burgeoning personal computer market, Infocom makes its first sale of Zork I with its version for the PDP-11.
 This platform is hardly a growing concern, however, so Infocom starts to shop the micro-computer version around for a distributor.
 One possibility floated is Microsoft, but upon contacting them Joel Berez learns that they are already selling a version of Adventure, for the TRS-80 and Apple II, via their Consumer Products division.
 Infocom then finds someone in the neighbourhood: Personal Software Inc., aka Visicorp (makers of VisiCalc, the first spreadsheet program for PCs), of Cambridge, Mass.
-A pioneering company in the publishing of software developed by others, Zork wasn’t the first piece of entertainment software from Personal Software; The Electric Paintbrush (author Ken Anderson), Bridge Challenger (author George Duisman), Time Trek (author Brad Templeton) and perhaps most notably Microchips, by Peter Jennings, are also put out by Personal Software.
+A pioneering company in the publishing of software developed by others, Zork wasn’t the first piece of entertainment software from Personal Software; The Electric Paintbrush (author Ken Anderson), Bridge Challenger (author George Duisman), Time Trek (author Brad Templeton) and perhaps most notably Microchess, by Peter Jennings, are also put out by Personal Software.
 Company co-founder Dan Fylstra is already familiar with Zork, having previously played it on a computer while studying at the Harvard Business School.
 Reaching an agreement with PS in June of 1980, Blank and crew cash their first royalty cheque as Zork for the TRS-80 Model I hits the streets in time for Christmas.
 In 1980, working for Apple, Bruce Daniels creates a ZIP for the game for the Apple II.
 6000 copies of Zork sell for the machine in eight months.
 In all, one million copies of Zork I end up selling worldwide for a wide variety of computer platforms.

 There are ten games based in the Zork world eventually produced in total, and Infocom goes on to become one of the biggest computer game companies in the industry, making over 35 games for over 23 different computer platforms.
-Let me draw a large breath and list the various computers they support, due to the clever Z-Machine interpreter system: Apple II, C64, Atari 8-bit line, DEC Rainbow, DECmate, DEC RT-11, HP 150, HP 110, NEC PC-8000 and APC, IBM-PC, PCjr., KAYPRO II, CP/M compatibles, TI Professional, TI 99/4A, Tandy 2000, TRS-80 CoCo, TRS-80 Models I and II and even the “luggable” portable Osborne I. A game implementer or imp will usually take from four to six months to create a game, programming it on a DEC 20 computer that is affectionately referred to around the office as ‘Fred’.
+Let me draw a large breath and list the various computers they support, due to the clever Z-Machine interpreter system: Apple II, C64, Atari 8-bit line, DEC Rainbow, DECmate, DEC RT-11, HP 150, HP 110, NEC PC-8000 and APC, IBM-PC, PCjr., KAYPRO II, CP/M compatibles, TI Professional, TI 99/4A, Tandy 2000, TRS-80 CoCo, TRS-80 Models I and II and even a version for the “luggable” portable Osborne I. A game implementer or imp will usually take from four to six months to create a game, programming it on a DEC 20 computer that is affectionately referred to around the office as ‘Fred’.
 The design process is a fairly communal effort at Infocom, with regular brainstorming sessions to keep things fresh and inject new ideas.
 As can be imagined with a company that produces fairly complicated text adventure games, testing and quality assurance is a lengthy and arduous process, with a game going through three testing phases: alpha, beta, and finally gamma or a releasable state.

 Infocom also attempts some innovation with their packaging, such as the plastic UFO-shaped container for 1982’s Starcross, and a large box with a featureless plastic face mask staring out at the customer for Suspended.
 The game packaging is handled by the Creative Services department inside Infocom.
 They are the ones responsible for what is termed “feelies”.
 These are tokens, forms, pamphlets and other items that serve two purposes: to give players some additional colour for the game, and since they often contain critical information on playing serve as a kind of physical copy protection.
 Infocom eventually standardizes its packaging, mostly due to pressure from retailers who want the company’s products to sit nicely on their shelves.
 Starting with Cutthroats in 1984, Infocom games are presented in 9″x7″x1″ thin boxes that open like books, to further the idea of interactive fiction.
 Gamers needn’t worry though: the “feelies” that so enhance the gameplay experience are still present inside.
 Steve Meretzky’s 1986 adult-leaning SF comedy game Leather Goddesses of Phobos (featuring ‘Tame’, “Suggestive’ and ‘Lewd’ modes, selectable by users) ends up winning the award for Best Game Packaging, given to it by the Software Publishers Association.
 Items in the box included a ‘Scratch ‘N Sniff’ card, containing six distinctive scratch areas to which users would be prompted to activate and smell at various points during the game.
 During development, Meretzky himself would run around Infocom with the samples, asking employees to guess what the smells were.
 There is a point and click graphical adventure sequel to the game released by Infocom/Activision in 1992, and forget filling your nose, there is no scratch ‘n sniff.
 However, the title for it is quite a load for your mouth – Leather Goddesses of Phobos 2: Gas Pump Girls Meet the Pulsating Inconvenience from Planet X!
 You’ve really got to think that Infocom was making a comment on the elongated subtitles to Sierra’s Leisure Suit Larry games with that one.